 In rare cases, such as terminal illness, it’s beneficial to trade in your final salary pension for a ‘Cash Equivalent Transfer Value’ (CETV), which is a lump sum.
 This is only advantageous in rare circumstances.
 However, some Independent Financial advisers realized they could make money with CETVs.
 They have misled people like you into a missold salary swap, advising them to take the CETV payment and investing it into a fixed pension.

 Of course, they take a hefty commission from the CETV and leave you struggling in your golden years.
-A missold DB transfer can cost you as much as 50% of your pension income later in life!
+A missold DB transfer can cost you secured pension earnings in later life.

 If any of the above sounds familiar, you may be eligible to make a defined pension claim.
 If successful, you will be awarded defined pension compensation, allowing you to recoup some of what you lost.